-As a result, micro-influencers have the ability of recommending a product because of their trustworthy and reliable reputation.
+As a result, micro-influencers can recommend a product because of their trustworthy and reliable reputation.
 A study by ExpertVoice found that 82% of consumers reported that they were highly likely to follow a recommendation made by a micro-influencer.
-Furthermore, Chris Gonzalez, CEO of Gnack stated, micro-influencers average organic engagement two-to-five times more than those with 100,000 followers on Instagram.
+Furthermore, Chris Gonzalez, CEO of Gnack, stated that micro-influencers average organic engagement two-to-five times more than those with 100,000 followers on Instagram.
 Evidently, Instagram influencers with 10K – 100K followers see a 2.4 percent like rate, compared to 1.7 percent for those with 1M – 10M + followers.
-We can observe that micro-influencers help achieve long-term growth and valuable conversion than celebrities.
+We can observe that micro-influencers help achieve long-term growth and more valuable conversion than celebrities.

 Ways to Find Micro-Influencers for your Small Business